Search for X/Z-shaped radio sources from TGSS ADR 1: Introduction

+(d) The plasma backflow: The secondary wings originate from the backflow of synchrotron plasma deflected by the thermal halo surrounding the host \citep{Le84, Wo95} or in non-spherical gas distribution, the cocoon surrounding the radio-jets expands laterally at a high rate producing wings of radio emission along the minor axis \citep{Ca02}.

 Though these models are good enough to explain wing-like behaviour from many galaxies, none of the above models can explain the nature of all the XRGs \citep{Go12}.

-ZRGs are believed to produce due to merger of two galaxies, each hosting a super massive black hole in the center. \citet{Zi05} further claimed that the ram pressure of the gas which comes out from the smaller galaxy to the ISM of larger galaxy in merging galaxies produces ZRGs.
+ZRGs are believed to be produced by the merge of two galaxies, each hosting a supermassive black hole in the centre \citep{Go83}. \citet{Zi05} further claimed that the ram pressure of the gas which comes out from the smaller galaxy to the ISM of the larger galaxy in merging galaxies produces ZRGs.

-The current paper is organised as follows.
-The definition of XRGs and ZRGs, source identification method and identification of optical counterparts of sources are described in Section \ref{sec:source-identification}.
-The different properties of XRGs (Section \ref{subsec:prop-XRG}) and ZRGs (Section \ref{subsec:prop-ZRG}) are described in Section \ref{sec:result}.
-In Section \ref{sec:disc}, discussion on different results are made and we summarise the main conclusions in Section \ref{sec:conclusion}.
+Though all of the sources presented in the current paper were previously reported in other radio catalogues, and some are well known (e.g. 3C, 4C, NGC etc.), the winged nature of these sources are not reported elsewhere.
+The current paper is organized as follows.
+The definition of XRGs and ZRGs, source identification method and identification of optical counterparts of sources are described in section \ref{sec:source-identification}.
+The different properties of XRGs and ZRGs are described in section \ref{sec:result}.
+In section \ref{sec:disc}, discussion on different results are made and we summarize the main conclusions in section \ref{sec:conclusion}.

 For the entire discussion in this paper, we used the following $\Lambda$CDM cosmology parameters: $H_0= 67.4 $ km s$^{-1}$ Mpc$^{-1}$, $\Omega_m = 0.315$ and $\Omega_{vac} = 0.685$.
-Results from the final full-mission Planck measurements of the CMB anisotropies are used for estimation of these cosmological constants \citep{Ag18}.
+Results from the final full-mission Planck measurements of the CMB anisotropies are used for estimation of these cosmological constants \citep{Ag20}.